cvonk/OPNpool/README.md

 > This open source and hardware project is intended to comply with the October 2016 exemption to the Digital Millennium Copyright Act allowing "good-faith" testing," in a controlled environment designed to avoid any harm to individuals or to the public.

 The full fledged project installation method is described in the `FULL_INSTALL.md`.
 Before you go down that road, you may want to give it a quick spin to see what it can do.
-This is described below.
+The remainder of this README will walk you through this.

 ## Parts

-At the core this project requires an ESP32 module and a 3.3 Volt RS-485 adapter.
-To try the project, you can breadboard it using:
+At the core this project is an ESP32 module and a 3.3 Volt RS-485 adapter.
+You can breadboard this using:

-* Any ESP32 module will do that has an USB connection and `GPIO#25` to `GPIO#27` available.
-Personally, I used a Wemos LOLIN D32.
+* Any ESP32 module that has an USB connector and `GPIO#25` to `GPIO#27` available (such as the Wemos LOLIN D32).
 * Any "Max485 Module TTL".
 To make it 3.3 Volt compliant, change the chip to a MAX3485CSA+.
-While you're at it, you may as well remove the 10 kΩ pullup resistors (`R1` - `R4`).
+While you're at it, you may as well remove the 10 kΩ pullup resistors (`R1` to `R4`).
 * A piece of Cat5 ethernet cable to connect to the pool controller.

 ## Build